rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 to record experimental results.
 In addition to being central to collaboration and a reference for future publishing, they also form a key part of the evidence in enforcing intellectual property rights.

+### Eslint

+A static analysis tool for identifying potentially problematic patterns in JavaScript code.
+Via its plugin system, it can also be used to enforce code style.